 - Family Involvement/Special Events: They are dictated by the interests of the Jumpstart Members and the community.
 Some examples are Family Involvement meetings, Jumpstart Field Day, Team Bonding events and the End of the Year Celebration.

 - Work closely with other UW students

 - Work in the Seattle community in a high-need preschool

 - Work towards closing the opportunity gap among Seattle’s youngest learners!

 Jumpstart Members commit to serving 7 – 12 hours per week which includes 4 hours in the classroom and 3 hours to meet with their team.
 Classroom Assistance Time (CAT) is additional time that students can serve in the classroom to earn hours and build stronger relationships with the children and classroom staff.
 Session times remain the same throughout the year.
 CAT time is scheduled by individual Corps members, but most teams try to do CAT together.
 Team planning meetings are scheduled by teams every quarter.
-Additional trainings and Jumpstart Community Building events are held during some Wednesday evenings during Autumn Quarter and Winter Quarter.
+Additional trainings and Jumpstart Community Building events are held during some Wednesday evenings during each quarter.

 *Please refer to the Position Descriptions page to learn more about the Summer 2017 Internship.